Fine Arts major

 In our Fine Arts program, you’ll realize your artistic vision.
 Deepen your creative journey learning contemporary art theory while expanding your practice in any number of mediums, including drawing, printmaking, sculpture, ceramics, glass, jewelry and painting.
 Take part in intensive studio courses, network with internationally renowned visiting artists, and immerse yourself in the professional world with a methodology and worldview that are essential to any career.

 Our graduates go on to work around the world as professional studio artists, jewelry designers, ceramicists, glassblowers, art administrators, art educators, art critics, museum and gallery curators, exhibition designers, festival artists, gallery directors, museum preparators, public art sculptors, and gallery owners.

-Fine Arts alumni accepted into graduate programs: Virginia Commonwealth University, Rhode Island School of Design, School of the Art Institute of Chicago, Columbia University School of the Arts, Cranbrook Academy of Art, Maryland Institute College of the Arts, California College of the Arts, School of Visual Arts, New York Studio School, University of California at Long Beach, and many more.
+Fine Arts alumni accepted into graduate programs: Virginia Commonwealth University, Rhode Island School of Design, School of the Art Institute of Chicago, Columbia University School of the Arts, Cranbrook Academy of Art, Maryland Institute College of the Arts, California College of the Arts, School of Visual Arts, New York Studio School, New York Academy of Art, University of California at Long Beach, and many more.

 Explore up-close student studios in The Amelita Mirolo Fine Arts Building

 - Expansive studio space for all Fine Arts students and studio space for juniors and seniors

 - Digital studio to document work

 - Sculpture lab with a woodshop, welding lab, and foundry

 - Fully equipped ceramics studio, including clay mixers, extruders, slab rollers, ceramic decal printer, and kilns that include gas, electric, and raku